ArentasMeinorius/FoodWaste/4aprasas.md

 Because the update added an extra functionality, the same points apply to it as they do for the whole system.

 ## Security perspective

+To review our systems security we will be using OWASP model

+### Injection

+Injections are not concerning us due to our program structure.
+Data quaries are deep in the backend code hidden behind controllers and are protected by our data validation.

+### Broken Authentication

+Each input field is validated before it's accepted.

+### Sensitive Data Exposure

+Our system is currently on a really small scale, therefore we use almost no external APIs which reduces the risk of exploiting insecure data transmissions

+### XML External Entities

+Our system does not allow to upload any files because there is no need for it, we simply do not have this functionality therefore this type of attack is irrelevant

+### Broken Access Control

+Our automated UI tests did not show any access control flaws or configuration errors.
+Regular users have no acces to sensitive files, systems or admin settings.

+### Security Misconfiguration

+All integration tests have passed therefore and currently no misconfiguration is apparent

+### Cross-Site Scripting

+We use almost no external APIs, use data encryptions and validate inputs to minimize the risk of attacks

+### Insecure Deserialization

+System saves files to a database with quaries, we have no need to serialize / deserialize data.
+Not applicable

+### Using Components with Known Vulnerabilities

+We use almost no external APIs, there is always a risk that some security flaw was missed, as far as we are aware we do not have APIs with known vulnerabilities

+### Insufficient Logging and Monitoring

+We use event sourcing which helps us to monitor and log everything that happens within the program

 ## Usability perspective